Workers' Party chief Low Thia Khiang to step down as secretary-general by next party election

 NEW TOWN COUNCIL MANAGEMENT SOFTWARE

-The Workers' Party also announced it has put in place a new integrated town council management software.
+Speaking before Mr Low, Party Chairman Sylvia Lim also announced WP has put in place a new integrated town council management software.

 Party Chairman Sylvia Lim said the system, developed under the guidance of Town council vice-chairman, Png Eng Huat, is "comparable to the system used by other town councils".